So Much Better (album): Background

 In March 2004, Thomas' second album, Let's Talk About It, was released by Bad Boy Records.
 While the album's two singles, "She Is" and title track "Let's Talk About It," were significantly less successful than previous singles, it became his highest-charting album yet, reaching the top five of the US Billboard 200.
 It was also certified Gold by the Recording Industry Association of America (RIAA).
 In October 2004, Thomas's brother Duranthony Evans was killed in a drive-by shooting.
 This devastated Thomas, causing him to take a sabbatical from his music and the promotion of Let's Talk About It.

 In 2006, it was reported that Thomas had left Bad Boy Records and would release his next album as part of a one-off deal with Jheryl Busby's Umbrella Recordings and producer Mike City's Unsung Entertainment.
-While City took over as the album's main producer, Thomas also consulted Jimmy Jam and Terry Lewis, Bryan Michael Cox, and up and coming producing team, Pitch Black, to work with him on the abum.
+While City took over as the album's main producer, Thomas also consulted Jimmy Jam and Terry Lewis, Bryan Michael Cox, and up and coming producing team, Pitch Black, to work with him on the album.
 Guest vocalists included Brandy, Dave Hollister, and Lalah Hathaway.
 The cover for So Much Better was photographed by former rapper D-Nice, while the A&R overseeing the project were Hakim Green and Vincent "Tuffy" Morgan, members of the mid-1990s hip hop group Channel Live.